ZiaDs11/Gold_Price_Forecasting/readme.md

-Gold Price Forecasting API 📈
+Gold Price Forecasting API 📈:

 This repository hosts a machine learning project designed to forecast the price of gold using a Long Short-Term Memory (LSTM) recurrent neural network.
 The forecast model is served via a FastAPI web application, allowing for easy integration and real-time predictions.

-✨ Features
+✨ Features:

 LSTM Model: Utilizes an LSTM network, which is highly effective for sequence prediction problems like time series forecasting.

 Scalable API: The prediction service is exposed via a robust and fast FastAPI interface.